CraigBanach/ManagerReadme/README.md

 ## Introduction

 My goal is to put into the open all the thoughts I have, or the questions you might think about.
-I want you to have a view into my mind, so there is no confusion as to what I expect.
+I want to give you insight into my thoughts, so there's no confusion about my expectations.
 I hope it will make your lives a bit easier 🙂.

 ## My role